ua-parser/uap-java/README.md

 ua_parser Java Library
 ======================

-This is the Java implementation of [ua-parser](https://github.com/ua-parser).
+This is a fork of the the Java implementation of [ua-parser](https://github.com/ua-parser).
+It has been forked due to lack of maintenance.
 The implementation uses the shared regex patterns and overrides from [regexes.yaml](https://github.com/ua-parser/uap-core/blob/master/regexes.yaml).

 Import Dependency: